What is a General Practitioner?

 Labor intensive employers (e.g., miners or construction workers) or government agencies (e.g., police officers, firefighters, government officials) often require medical examinations as pre-employment clearance.
 Pre-employment clearance consists of a basic checkup and physical exam to give the employer a better picture of your health status to verify that you are physically capable of performing your job duties.
 UrgentMED clinics can provide fast pre-employment health assessments on a walk-in basis.

 The evaluations performed at UrgentMED are used in conjunction with the requirements from referring specialists to clear patients for surgery.
 Preoperative evaluations are a type of examination that identifies an individual’s risk factors before going into surgery.
 That means that any likelihood for cardiac or infectious complications are determined beforehand to better inform the practicing surgeon of any difficulties they may encounter.

 The information from a preoperative consultation is vital to both surgeons and anesthesiologists and should not take place at the last minute.
 UrgentMED can provide pre-operative clearance with little to no waiting time and on a walk-in basis.

 Find a General Practitioner Near You

 General practitioners often work in single private practices with a handful of nurses and other medical staff.
-However, it is not unusual to find general practitioners working within medical institutions such as hospitals or walk-in clinics like UrgentMED Network.
-For general practitioners that don’t require an appointment or insurance, visit the doctors at these 14 convenient UrgentMED Network locations:
+However, it is not unusual to find general practitioners working within medical institutions such as hospitals or walk-in clinics like UrgentMED.
+For general practitioners that don’t require an appointment or insurance, visit the doctors at these convenient UrgentMED locations: